kecman/Garage/PLAN.md

 - [UI/UX] Don't close the item context menu unless we LMB into viewport
 - [UI/UX] Make long lists of items managable in the context menu
 - [UI/UX] Make normals clip
-- [UI/UX,Rendering] Add an option not to render backfacing triangles of transparent items
 - [Distribution] Document goals/values in the README.md
 - [UI/UX] Clipping improvements
   - Add plane visualisation, maybe also intersecting the planes